 My next "day" job took me in a new direction: helping develop and produce instructional video programs for public television.
 Writing for TV is very different than writing novels or nonfiction books.
 I had to learn what parts of a story were best told in words, and what parts best told with visual images.
 I wrote most of the scripts as well, for series such as Exploring Wisconsin Our Home, Investigating Wisconsin History, and New Dawn of Tradition: A Native American Powwow.

 My final project was a series called Cultural Horizons.
 That's me on the night it won an Emmy.
 I got to work with some great kids!
-Click on the image above to watch the winning episode.
+Click on the image to the left to watch the winning episode.

 In 2001, while working with public television, I also started writing novels for American Girl in my free time.
 The first three of these books were for their History Mystery series.
 When the series ended I wrote mysteries for Kit (Danger at the Zoo and Midnight In Lonesome Hollow), Josefina (Secrets in the Hills), Kirsten (The Runaway Friend), and Molly (Clues in the Shadows).